 In November 2016, Hoveton Parish Council agreed to become the sole trustee of the Hoveton Village Hall and Recreation Ground charity.
 In its role as trustee, and with the assistance of the hardworking Hoveton Village Hall Management Committee, the Parish Council oversees the running of the Hall, ensuring this wonderful amenity remains open for the whole village to use and enjoy.
 More information on Hoveton Village Hall.

-In addition to the garden on Granary Staithe, which is maintained to an exceptionally high standard by a hardworking local resident, Hoveton Parish Council (with the help of a small group of dedicated volunteers) also now arranges the planting and maintenance of flower beds throughout the village, ensuring Hoveton will continue to bloom brightly each year.
+In addition to the garden on Granary Staithe, which is maintained to an exceptionally high standard by hardworking local residents, Hoveton Parish Council (with the help of a small group of dedicated volunteers) also now arranges the planting and maintenance of flower beds throughout the village, ensuring Hoveton will continue to bloom brightly each year.

 Litter and Dog Refuse